Building Specifications in the Event-B Institution: EVT : The Institution for Event-B

-This requirement was actually first referred to as ``exactness" and defined by Diaconescu et al. \cite{diaconescu_logical}.
-In \cite{sanella_foundations_2012}, structured specifications are built by consecutive application of these specification-building operators.
+We ensure that the {\iEVT} institution has good modularity properties by proving that {\iEVT} admits the amalgamation property: all pushouts in \textbf{Sign}$_{{\iEVT}}$ exist and every pushout diagram in \textbf{Sign}$_{{\iEVT}}$ admits \textit{weak} model amalgamation~\cite[\S 4.4]{sanella_foundations_2012}.
+Note that the weak amalgamation property corresponds to the usual definition of amalgamation (Definition~\ref{def:amalg}) with the uniqueness constraint dropped~\cite[\S 4.4]{sanella_foundations_2012}.
+This requirement was actually first referred to as ``exactness'' and defined by Diaconescu et al.~\cite{diaconescu_logical}.
+In~\cite{sanella_foundations_2012}, structured specifications are built by consecutive application of these specification-building operators.
 The meaning of structured specifications is obtained by applying functions that correspond to the specification-building operators on the associated signatures and model classes.
-In particular, the signature (resp. model class) corresponding to a structured specification that uses the \ikw{and} specification-building operator is obtained using the pushout (resp. amalgamation) construction shown below \cite[\S 5]{sanella_foundations_2012}.
+In particular, the signature (resp.\ model class) corresponding to a structured specification that uses the \ikw{and} specification-building operator is obtained using the pushout (resp.\ amalgamation) construction shown below~\cite[\S 5]{sanella_foundations_2012}.